The Clot Clot Club Banner - 2

 • Don't use the background color animation on PDPs

-• Don't use this animation on multiple sections in a row.
+• Don't use background or arrow animations on multiple sections in a row.

 • Don't use the background color animation on containers that aren't full bleed.